Skip To Main Content

 Board Member, CWJRD

 Board Member Mr. Adam Twiss brings the insights of more than 20 years in the classroom and a passion for his hometown to the board of education.
-He is an assistant principal at Logan-Hocking Middle School in the Logan Hocking School District.
-Mr. Twiss was a classroom educator for 25 years, including 20 years as a Career-Based Intervention and Health teacher at Canal Winchester Schools.
+After a dedicated career in education, Mr. Twiss retired at the end of the 2024–2025 school year, finishing his service as an assistant principal at Logan-Hocking Middle School in the Logan-Hocking School District.
+He was a classroom educator for 25 years, including 20 years as a Career-Based Intervention and Health teacher at Canal Winchester Schools.

 A 1989 Canal Winchester High School graduate, Mr. Twiss holds a bachelor's degree in education from Baldwin-Wallace College, a Master of Education from Marygrove College, and a Master of Educational Leadership from the University of Dayton, where he completed his principal coursework.
 He is the parent of two Canal Winchester High School graduates.